ITManagerCOH/security-policies/incident-response-process/index.md

 * Ensuring handoff between team members, for example, at the end of a work day.
 * Escalating to leadership if responses are insufficient.

-In addition to remediating the incident, GEOGO employees should also seek to put into place any corrective actions possible to lessen the impact of an incident.
+In addition to remediating the incident, CloudOnHire employees should also seek to put into place any corrective actions possible to lessen the impact of an incident.

-If an incident affects customers, including their data or their ability to use GEOGO, GEOGO may choose to proactively communicate the issue publicly.
+If an incident affects customers, including their data or their ability to use CloudOnHire, CloudOnHire may choose to proactively communicate the issue publicly.

 ### Incident recovery